 Most people believe that being complementary is one of the safest ways to start a conversation in the workplace.

 Namely, you should avoid commenting on body parts, at least anything that isn’t a conscious choice.
-That exception should still allow you to tell a coworker their new hair color looks nice.
+That exception should still allow you to tell a coworker that their new hair color looks nice.

-But, to be safe, you should try to restrict yourself to praising professional achievements rather than physical attributes.
+But, to be safe, you should try to restrict yourself to praising professional achievements rather than physical attributes, as career and business coach, Corbet Fawcett, told us:

 “Be cautious of inappropriate comments and microaggressions.
 What seems like an innocent compliment may have negative implications.
 When in doubt, keep it professional.
 Focus on the work, not the person.”

 “Compliment their work, the quality of their questions or observations, or their work ethic.
-You want to keep it professional, and noticing what they do, how they do it, and the impact it had can go a long way in making someone feel seen and appreciated.”
+You want to keep it professional, and noticing what they do, how they do it, and the impact it has can go a long way in making someone feel seen and appreciated.”

 Method #7: Tell a joke